Unemployment claims are falling — so why isn't my paycheck rising?

 "The closest we can come to making a safe bet is to say that we'll see higher wage growth when employers have no other alternatives but to pay more," said Mark Hamrick, senior economic analyst at Bankrate.

-With 5.6 million Americans working part time but wanting full-time work, plus the remaining pockets of slack in the work force around the country — not to mention the continuing march of automation — most bosses aren't ready to say "yes."
+With 5.6 million Americans working part time but wanting full-time work, plus the remaining pockets of slack in the work force around the country — not to mention the continuing march of automation — most bosses aren't ready to say "yes" to anyone's pleas for a bigger paycheck.

 Jobless claims dropped by 12,000 to 234,000 for the week ending February 4, the Labor Department said.
 That was close to the 43-year low of 233,000 hit in early November.